caojonathan/NBA-Card-Deck/README.md

 ### Click on Crying Jordan to test your luck on a new pack!

-### Players are generated from a database consisting of NBA players from 1979-Present.
+### Players are fetched from an API.
+The database consists of NBA players from 1979-Present.

 ### TRY IT OUT: https://caojonathan.github.io/NBA-Card-Pack/